sisong/HDiffPatch/README.md

 a C\C++ library and command-line tools for binary data Diff & Patch; fast and create small delta/differential; support large files and directory(folder) and limit memory requires both diff & patch.

 ( update Android Apk?
 Jar or Zip file diff & patch? try [ApkDiffPatch](https://github.com/sisong/ApkDiffPatch)! )
-( NOTE: This library does not deal with file metadata, such as file last wirte time, executable permissions, link file, etc...
+( NOTE: This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools. )

 ---
 ## diff command line usage: